monyone/aribb24.js/README.md

 * drcsReplacement: Replace DRCS to text if possible
 * keepAspectRatio: keep caption's aspect ratio in any container. default: true
 * enableRawCanvas: enable raw video resolution canvas. it can get getRawCanvas method.
+* enableAutoInBandMetadataDetection: enable id3 TextTrack auto detection. (for use iOS Safari must enable this option)
 * useStrokeText: use render outer stroke by strokeText API
 * useHighResTextTrack: use polling instead of native cuechange event handling.